SPEAK WITH A TEAM MEMBER (770) 920-6030

 The size and complexity of an estate play a critical role in determining how long the probate process takes.
 Generally, smaller estates without disputes and complications are settled more quickly, while larger estates with beneficiary disputes may take years to resolve.

-If you want to expedite the probate process, we recommend working with an experienced lawyer who can help streamline the process and minimize the time it takes to settle the estate.
+If you want to expedite the probate, we recommend working with an experienced lawyer who can help streamline the process and minimize the time it takes to settle the estate.

 If you want to speed up the probate process in Georgia, there is an option, but the requirements are very strict.